-Corn, called maiz in Spanish, is on of the main ingredients used in Peru for local cuisine, along with potatoes and rice.
-It is added to soups, various salads, second courses, and famous dishes such as pachamana and ceviche.
+Corn, called maiz in Spanish, is one of the main ingredients used in Peru for local cuisine.
+It is added to soups, various salads, second courses, and also comes along with famous dishes such as pachamana and ceviche.

 If someone is looking for simple, but very tasty dishes prepared with corn, there are plenty of delicious dishes to be enjoyed in Peru.
 At places where the Inca Empire was formerly located as well as communities in the Andes, one of the most popular delicacies involving corn is called choclo con queso, corn with cheese.
 Such a sweet-salty combination may seem too uncomplicated to be great, but your taste buds will think otherwise.
 It turns out that salty cheese with sweet corn couple very nicely with each other, like great friends that bring out the best in each other.
 For me, this Andean delicacy is definitely my number one choice.
 Sweet.
 Simple.
 Absolutely delectable!

 Something else you should be aware of, is that not just any type of corn can be used for this special course.
 By far, in my humble opinion, the best version of choclo con queso is served in the Cusco region.
 Here, specifically in the beautiful valley of Urubamba, local people cultivate this special type of white corn, choclo, which makes an incredible companion to cheese.

 There is only one drawback when it comes to cheese from the Andes.
 I would not recommend buying it in the local markets.
 Unfortunately, before this cheese gets into the hands of its final owner, many other hands touch it without any gloves, not to mention that various insects can to settle on the cheese like it is their home.
 This makes it more than easy to catch some unwanted germs.
 If you want to avoid such surprises, get your cheese from any supermarket where it is nicely packaged.

 Interesting facts about corn in Peru